jazzband/wagtailmenus/docs/source/menupage.rst

 Implementing ``MenuPage`` into your project
 ===========================================

-#   Subclass ``wagtailmenus.models.MenuPage`` on your model instead of the usual ``wagtail.wagtacore.models.Page``, just like in the following example:
+1. Subclass ``wagtailmenus.models.MenuPage`` on your model instead of the usual ``wagtail.wagtacore.models.Page``, just like in the following
+    example:

     .. code-block:: python

-        :caption: appname/models.py
+        # appname/models.py

         from wagtailmenus.models import MenuPage